 Barry Popik, food etymologist extraordinaire explains in his fabulous blog that the word “antojitos” has been cited in American newspapers since at least 1937.
 He credits Claudia Alarcon writing for Chefs.com for shedding more light on the topic of antojitos: “Perhaps the most difficult group of dishes to explain in all of Mexican cuisine, antojitos are best described as small dishes that are meant to be consumed informally, either from street vendors at lunchtime, in cantinas with drinks before dinner, or at home or in the street as late night snacks.”

 In October, 2009, a new restaurant named Antojitos Lupe opened on the ill-fated corner of Camino del Pueblo and Avenida Bernalillo, a corner which has seen many restaurants come and go, all in short order.
 The site’s previous tenant was Charlie’s Burgers & Mexican Food which lasted less than a year in that location.
 Antojitos Lupe, it turns out, is the second instantiation of a popular and similarly named restaurant in the Duke City.
-Lupe’s Antojitos and Mexican food on Zuni Road has been pleasing palates in southeast Albuquerque since 2007.
-There are several other Mexican restaurants in that area, but Lupe’s has established a faithful following.
-One reason might just be Lupe herself.
-She is a delightful woman with a luminous smile and happy glow reserved almost exclusively for her Bernalillo restaurant.
-She rarely visits her Albuquerque restaurant, but leaves it in the hands of a trusted staff on whom she relies to provide high quality victuals and service.
+Now closed, Lupe’s Antojitos and Mexican food on Zuni Road pleased palates in southeast Albuquerque for years before shuttering its doors in 2019.
+One reason for its popularity is Lupe herself.
+She is a delightful woman with a luminous smile and happy glow.

 In Bernalillo, Antojitos Lupe has no competition from other Mexican restaurants and in fact, only a half-dozen or so restaurants of any kind call the City of Coronado home.
 As such, when the corner complex which housed Lupe’s shuttered its doors in 2013, savvy diners went into mourning.
 Our sorrow was short-lived because on October 30, 2013, Antojitos Lupe launched in a shiny new strip mall off heavily trafficked Highway 550.
 Lupe’s, a veritable compendium of deliciousness from Central Mexico, was back and for that, we are extremely grateful.